cerse/cerse.github.io/README.md

 ## Purpose

 The aim is to establish a self sustaining *Community Edinburgh Research Software Engineers* (RSEs) who periodically come together to determine best practice, provide support for fellow RSEs in Edinburgh and wider afield.
-We are doing this through a number of meetings aimed to take place at a bimonthly interval.
+We are doing this through a number of meetings aimed to take place at regular intervals.

 * Our [fifth meeting](https://cerse.github.io/2020-02-18-Grant-Institute/) was held at Grant Institute at the King's Buildings on 18/02/20.
 * Our [fourth meeting](https://cerse.github.io/2019-10-08-ChancellorsBuilding/), was held at the Chancellor's Building in the BioQuarter on 08/10/19.